Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Preliminaries

 where $1 \leq k \leq d$, $Q\in \mathbb{R}^{\sM\times \sM}$ is orthogonal, $R_{11}\in \mathbb{R}^{k\times k}$ is upper triangular, $R_{12}\in \mathbb{R}^{k\times (n-k)}$, $R_{22}\in \mathbb{R}^{(\sM-k)\times(n-k)}$, and $\Pi\in \mathbb{R}^{n \times n}$ is a permutation matrix. \end{definition} The factorization \eqref{QR_fact} is said to be a rank-revealing factorization if it verifies the following property \cite{ipsen2003rank}:

 where $\rho(k,n)$ is a function bounded by a low degree polynomial in $k$ and $n$.
-This factorization reveals the rank by positioning the most significant columns in $R_{11}$.
+This factorization reveals the rank by placing the most significant columns in $R_{11}$.
 The QR factorization with column pivoting, referred to as QRCP, is a greedy algorithm that progressively selects columns from $A$ that increase the value of the determinant of $R_{11}$.
 At each iteration, the column with the largest Euclidean norm is selected from the remaining columns, permuted to the leading position, and then the elements below its diagonal are annihilated using Householder reflectors.
 The remaining columns are updated according to this orthogonal transformation.
 Although this algorithm works very well in practice, it fails for some matrices such as the Kahan matrix \cite{kahan1966numerical}.
-For these reasons, Gu and Eisenstat \cite{gu1996efficient} introduced the strong rank revealing QR factorization that provides tighter bounds on singular values and $\|R_{11}^{-1}R_{12}\|_{max}$. \begin{definition}[Strong rank-revealing QR factorization] The QR factorization \eqref{QR_fact} is said to be strong rank revealing if it satisfies
+For these reasons, Gu and Eisenstat \cite{gu1996efficient} introduced an alternative algorithm to interchange columns such that the factorization satisfies a tighter bounds on singular values and provides additional control on the matrix $\|R_{11}^{-1}R_{12}\|_{max}$.
+This is known as the strong rank revealing QR factorization. \begin{definition}[Strong rank-revealing QR factorization (sRRQR)] The QR factorization \eqref{QR_fact} is said to be strong rank revealing if it satisfies

 for $1 \leq i \leq k$ and $1 \leq j \leq \sM-k$, where $\rho_{1}(k,n)$ and $\rho_{2}(k,n)$ are functions bounded by low-degree polynomials in \(k\) and \(n\). \end{definition} We assume for simplicity that $\sigma_{i}(A)\neq 0$, as otherwise \eqref{str1} is still verified.
 The lower bound in $\eqref{str1}$ results from the interlacing property of singular values.
 With this factorization, the singular values of $R_{11}$ and $R_{22}$ are good approximations of the largest $k$ and the remaining $\sM-k$ singular values of $A$ respectively. \begin{lemma} [Lemma 3.1 in \cite{gu1996efficient}] Let $A\in \mathbb{R}^{\sM\times n}$ and $1\leq k\leq \sM$.
 For a given parameter $f>1$, there exists a permutation $\Pi$ such that